person-al/person-al.github.io/_posts/2022-06-08-🌰-on-poetry-generation.md

 ## Feedback from others
 I've sent the [playground]({% post_url 2022-06-15-🛠️-poetry-generator %}) to a few groups, this is a space to collect questions, feedback, and ideas as they come:
 - could you have themes for people to select from?
     - This suggests a meta level of control.
 Instead of generating word-by-word, which is what's done now, I could have clusters of words organized by theme.
+- could rhyming be incorporated?
+    - I think this would be hard from a gas perspective.
+The logic to track rhyming schemes might be onerous on the blockchain.
+-  could you let people upload their own word lists to set the theme?
+- Personally, I've noticed that limiting the vocabulary to generate grammatically correct clauses is hard
+    - should I generate from the end instead of the front?
+    - should I limit all words to make grammatical correctness more likely?
+(E.g. all nouns are plural so the verbs are in plural form, or change all verbs to past tense, etc)

 **Info**:
 - **Related to:**